aroberge/friendly-traceback-docs/docs/source/tracebacks_fr.rst

        207:         b = 2
     -->208:         b &= a

-    Known identifiers
+        Identificateurs connus :
             b: 2
             a: 'a'

 TypeError - 7: unsupported operand type(s) for **